Dalakoti07/Reminder_Software/README.md

 It saves file in same directory in which you run the app- so better create a seprate folder.

-Though not being a proprietary software, it can be subjected to some unkown error (10 percent chances for error).
+Though not being a proprietary software, it can be subjected to some unkown error (10 percent chances for error), so please comment if a bug or error is found ,since I am new to software development a pull request would be approved immediately

-There is one second lag in the opening of app because of sound if you want to remove it you can.
+There is one second lag in the opening of app because of sound if you want to remove it ,or threading can be used

-If you are interested to fix the problem ask for source code and fix it by your own conscience.

 To auto start the app follow the following instructions: